PlemonsBrett/SNHU_CS-465/README.md

 ## API Endpoints

-The application provides a complete RESTful API with full CRUD operations for trip data:
+The application provides a complete RESTful API with full CRUD operations for trip data and user authentication:

+### Trip Endpoints

-### GET /api/trips
+#### GET /api/trips

 Returns a JSON array of all trips in the database.